tercasaskova311/Comparing-Emotional-Scores-of-Mistral-LLM-Responses-via-EmoAtlas/README.md

-# Cross-Linguistic Emotional Expression
-A Comparative Analysis of Emotion Scores in English and Italian Using Mistral LLM

-Project Overview

-This project was developed as part of the Cognitive Data Science Hackathon at University of Trento.
-It explores the cross-linguistic differences in emotional scores in responses of Mistral LLM between English and Italian by analyzing emotion scores of these responses for eight basic emotions: anger, joy, trust, sadness, disgust, fear, anticipation, and surprise.
-The dataset comprises 550 samples of responses to various prompts which were generated in both languages based on the following request:

-"I want to make multiple prompts to an LLM with the same phrase in English and Italian, and I want to use a JSON file.
-I need 70 phrases, each needs to ask for opinions.
-Can you make that JSON for me, with all the 70 phrases?"

-## Methodology

-Data Collection: Same prompts were collected in both English and Italian with asking separately for response in English and Italian, resulting in different responses, with dataset of 550 samples.

-Emotion Analysis: Emotion scores were extracted using EmoAtlas, a tool for vectorization and normalization of emotional content.

-Modeling: The Mistral LLM was employed to process and generate responses based on the prompts give by Mistral for opinion needed questions in both languages.

-Comparison: Emotional scores for the eight emotions were compared between the two languages to identify possible patterns and discrepancies.

-## Results and Insights

-The analysis revealed some differences in emotional intensity and expression given two languages.
-Key findings include:

-Emotion	p-value	Significance?

-- anger	0.234	No
-- joy	0.0029	Yes
-- trust	2.08e-13	Yes, extremely significant
-- sadness	6.66e-11	Yes
-- disgust	1.31e-07	Yes
-- fear	0.916	No
-- anticipation	0.016	Yes
-- surprise	2.25e-06	Yes

-Anger: Higher intensity in Italian responses.

-Joy and Trust: Stronger expressions in English responses.

-Sadness and Disgust: Minor cross-linguistic differences.

-These findings provide valuable insights into the dynamics of multilingual emotional expression, contributing to the fields of multilingual communication and affective computing.

-heat_maps.png

-## Technologies Used
+Cross-Linguistic Emotional Expression

+A Comparative Analysis of Emotion Scores in English and Italian Using Mistral LLM Project Overview

+This project was developed for the Cognitive Data Science Hackathon at the University of Trento.
+It investigates cross-linguistic emotional expression in English and Italian by analyzing eight core emotions—anger, joy, trust, sadness, disgust, fear, anticipation, and surprise—as expressed in responses from Mistral LLM.
+We analyze how the same prompts, expressed in both languages, yield different emotional scores when passed through the EmoAtlas emotion analysis model.

+Methodology

+1. Data Collection
+70 prompts were generated asking for opinions, translated into both English and Italian.
+Each prompt was submitted separately in each language to the Mistral LLM, generating distinct responses.
+The final dataset includes 550 samples, each containing an English and Italian prompt/response pair.
+2. Emotion Analysis
+Responses were scored using EmoAtlas, a tool for extracting standardized z-scores for emotional content.
+3. Modeling
+The Mistral LLM generated responses using identical prompts in English and Italian.
+Responses were processed independently for each language, and emotion scores were extracted.
+4. Statistical Comparison
+Scores were compared emotion-by-emotion between English and Italian.
+Paired t-tests were used to assess whether emotion scores differed significantly between the two languages.

+Results and Insights

+Key Statistical Results:
+Emotion	p-value	Significant?
+Anger	0.234	No
+Joy	0.0029	✅ Yes
+Trust	2.08e-13	✅✅✅ Extremely significant
+Sadness	6.66e-11	✅ Yes
+Disgust	1.31e-07	✅ Yes
+Fear	0.916	No
+Anticipation	0.016	✅ Yes
+Surprise	2.25e-06	✅ Yes
+🔍 Deeper Findings
+Low cross-linguistic correlation (r ≈ 0.2) and a mean absolute error (MAE) of 0.9_ reveal substantial differences in emotional expression across the two languages.
+A heatmap of standardized z-scores (see heat_maps.png) highlights trust and anticipation as dimensions with the strongest divergences.
+“These findings suggest that linguistic structure and cultural norms play critical roles in shaping how emotions are verbalized.”

+Theoretical Insight
+Recent work by Moroni et al. (2025) on Semantic Alignment Vocabulary Adaptation (SAVA) shows how token optimization can significantly impact LLM performance in Italian.
+Although their method focuses on vocabulary redundancy reduction (25% in Mistral-7B-v0.1), it underscores how finetuning for Italian affects emotion expression, shedding light on why Mistral might produce emotionally divergent content depending on language.

+Technologies Used

 Python
 Mistral LLM

-EmoAtlas
+EmoAtlas (emotion scoring)

-Data Analysis Libraries (e.g., pandas, numpy)

-Visualization Libraries (e.g., matplotlib, seaborn)

-## Setup and Installation

-Clone the repository:
+# Clone the repository
 git clone https://github.com/tercasaskova311/Comparing-Emotional-Scores-of-Mistral-LLM-Responses-via-EmoAtlas.git

-Navigate to the project directory:
+# Navigate to the project directory
 cd Crosslinguistics_emotional_expression

-Install required packages:
+# Install required packages
 pip install -r requirements.txt

-## Future Work and Improvements
+Future Work and Improvements

-Expand the dataset to include more languages and samples.
+Expand analysis to more languages and cultural contexts.

-Apply additional emotional analysis tools to validate the findings.
+Integrate additional emotion classifiers to validate results.

-Develop a visualization dashboard for interactive exploration of results.
+Develop an interactive dashboard to visualize and compare responses and scores in real time.

 Acknowledgments

-Cognitive Data Science Hackathon & Prof. Stella
+University of Trento – Cognitive Data Science Hackathon Prof. Stella

-Mistral LLM

-EmoAtlas
+Mistral LLM – Open LLM used for response generation EmoAtlas – Emotion vector scoring